ES FC Malley: History

-Grounds

 Stadium

 Since moving the club in 1945, the first team of ES FC Malley LS plays in the "Stade du Bois-Gentil".
-With a capacity of 3,500 (including 500 seats), it has the distinction of having kept its historic grandstand origin until today.
+With a capacity of 3,500 (including 500 seats), it has the distinction of having kept its historic grandstand origin until 2018.
+Now they play at Centre Sportif de la Tuilière.

 Training Center

-The training center of the ES FC Malley LS is called the "Centre Sportif de la Blécherette".
-It contains seven football fields (5 in grass, 1 synthetic and 1 clay).
-It now matches the drive and the main club teams (except the first team).
-The construction of a new modern training center, just 200 meters from the present, is expected around 2016 in the project redevelopment district of Blécherette.
+The training center of the ES FC Malley LS is called the "Centre Sportif de la Tuilière".